PeterKaerhavn/Qiskit-Pulse/README.txt

 The pulse tutorial is an IPython Notebook meant to be opened within the IBM Quantum Lab environment.
-Itwas created as part of a master's thesis in physics, focused on implementing cloud-based quantum computing in physics education at a university level.
+It was created as part of a master's thesis in physics, focused on implementing cloud-based quantum computing in physics education at a university level.

 The pulse tutorial has the style of an inquiry-based learning envorionment, designed to teach